vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 }
 ```

-Initialize Terraform project and download plugin for Docker to enable Docker image provisioning:
+Initialize Terraform project and download plugin for Docker to enable Docker image provisioning.
+Type `terraform init` and press ENTER:
 ```
 $terraform init
 ```
-Successfully initialization contains output with the lines "*Terraform has been successfully installed!*":
+Successfully initialization result has the line "*Terraform has been successfully installed!*":
 ```

 Initializing the backend...